 The Membership Committee is an LESI Management Committee responsible for managing membership and the membership recruitment and retention programs for LESI, as well as those of Member Societies requesting the Committee's assistance.

-The mission of the Membership Committee is to devise and manage programs and materials for LES International and interested LES Member Societies for the recruitment and retention of members by reviewing the qualifications Member Societies apply to become an LES member, monitoring compliance with the Articles of Incorporation and By-Laws of LES International, and in particular with the obligations for Member Societies as set out in Sections 1 and 2 of Article VIII thereof, assisting candidate societies to meet membership criteria, examining any application for membership of candidate societies, assisting Member Societies to increase their activities and making recommendations on any of the foregoing.
+The mission of the Membership Committee is to devise and manage programs and materials for LES International and interested LES Member Societies for the recruitment and retention of members.
+This will be done by reviewing the qualifications Member Societies apply to become an LES member, monitoring compliance with the Articles of Incorporation and By-Laws of LES International.
+In particular, with the obligations for Member Societies as set out in Sections 1 and 2 of Article VIII thereof, assisting candidate societies to meet membership criteria and examining any application for membership of candidate societies.
+Also, the Committee must assist Member Societies to increase their activities and make recommendations on any of the foregoing.

 The goals of the Membership Committee include the following: